top of page

 -

-Where do I get my medications from?Depending on your situation, you may choose to pick up prescriptions from your local pharmacy or have them mailed to your house from our pharmacy partner, Empower Pharmacy.
+Where do I get my medications from?Depending on your situation, you may choose to pick up prescriptions from your local pharmacy or have them mailed to your house by a mail order pharmacy.

 -